Parental Alienation Family Lawyers

 Legal strategy tips to deal with parental alienation

 While many cases of parental alienation are legitimate, many are not and some parents use false claims of parental alienation to manipulate the other parent and to interfere with court proceedings.

 Therefore, proper evidence collection and preservation is important if you are experiencing parental alienation and are seeking the assistance of the court to remedy it.
-At Smith Law we can work with you to prepare a detailed strategy to address parental alienation and this includes an evidence collection and preservation plan.
+A family lawyer can work with you to prepare a detailed strategy to address parental alienation and this includes an evidence collection and preservation plan.